marleyg/pfx/docs/azure-setup.md

       ```

    - This will generate the `pfx-encryption-certificate.pfx` and `pfx-signing-certificate.pfx` files in the `certGenerator` folder.
 These certificates will need to be uploaded to the Key Vault
-   - From the same console or terminal in the [certGenerator folder](./certGenerator/) run the following command to upload the certificates to the Key Vault, replacing `<keyVaultName>` and `<password>` with your key vault name and the password you used to generate the certificates:
+   - From the same console or terminal in the [certGenerator folder](./certGenerator/bin/debug/net8.0) run the following command to upload the certificates to the Key Vault, replacing `<keyVaultName>` and `<password>` with your key vault name and the password you used to generate the certificates:

     ```bash
-        az keyvault certificate import --vault-name <keyVaultName> --name pfx-encryption-certificate --file pfx-encryption-certificate.pfx --password <password>
+        az keyvault certificate import --vault-name <keyVaultName> --name pfx-encryption-certificate --file encryption-certificate.pfx --password <password>
-        az keyvault certificate import --vault-name <keyVaultName> --name pfx-signing-certificate --file pfx-signing-certificate.pfx --password <password>
+        az keyvault certificate import --vault-name <keyVaultName> --name pfx-signing-certificate --file signing-certificate.pfx --password <password>
     ```

 ## Configuration